mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 }
 ```

-Here we define an extension on the View protocol that allows us to bind a value to the destination view.
-As you remember, we use EmptyView as NavigationLink Label, and it allows us to set the NavigationLink as the view background invisibly.
+Here we define an extension on the *View* protocol that allows us to bind a value to the destination view.
+As you remember, we use *EmptyView* as *NavigationLink* *Label*, and it allows us to set the *NavigationLink* as the view background invisibly.
 Now let's take a look at how we can use the new API in our apps.

 ```swift
 import SwiftUI

 struct CalendarContainerView: View {
     let interval: DateInterval

     @EnvironmentObject var store: Store<CalendarState, CalendarAction>
     @State private var selectedDate: Date?